There are some food combinations that just seem meant to be...

 Preheat oven to 350 degrees.
 Line the bottoms of three 8 inch round cake pans with wax paper, and spray the sides with cooking oil.

 In a large bowl, cream together the butter and sugar until light and fluffy.
 Beat in eggs one at a time, mixing well after each.
 In another bowl, combine the flour, baking soda, baking powder, salt and Jell-O powder.
 Alternately add the dry ingredients and the milk to the batter, beginning and ending with the dry.
-Blend in vanilla and strawberry puree.
+Blend in vanilla and raspberry puree.
 Divide the batter evenly between the prepared pans.

 Bake for 20-25 minutes, until toothpick inserted in the center comes out clean.
 Allow to cool on a rack.